 If you refuse to comply with the request for security and your appeal is denied, HMRC reserves the right to prosecute by imposing financial penalties.
 The maximum fine for refusing to pay a security is £5,000.

-What if you cannot afford pay?
+What if you Cannot afford pay a Security Bond?

 Some directors will inevitably find themselves in a position where they’re simply unable to pay the security.
 In this case, HMRC stresses that employers with genuine financial problems will receive their support.
 If you find yourself in this position, contact the Business Payment Support Service before your payment deadline.
 Alternatively, contact us if you would like advice about any HMRC Tax problem.